rlaput/jekyll-now/_posts/2018-2-25-A-Fresh-Start.md

 I'm thinking of contributing to those sources and share my experiences as a developer. _I would rather be the one who shares his food than someone who makes himself obese._

 I think that's it for now.
 Maybe the next post will be a technical one.
-This post is to get me started with markdown blogging.
+This post is just to get me started with markdown blogging.
 Thanks for reading.

 PS Please excuse any grammatical errors